loopwerk/loopwerk.io/content/articles/2025-01-24-django-task-queues.md

 Switching to Celery seems like way too much work just to add non-scheduled tasks.

 It seems I have to choose between running `django-apscheduler` and `django-tasks` side-by-side, or running `django-tasks` in combination with cron for scheduled tasks (and `runmailer` for now).
 Since both options add `django-tasks`, I think it makes sense to just start there and keep `django-apscheduler` alone.
 I can always replace that with cron later on.

+> [!UPDATE]
+> We did end up adding `django-tasks` next to our existing `django-apscheduler` implementation.
+It's not ideal that we now have two task runners, each with their own process, but it was by far the simplest option.
+And we're quite happy with it, `django-tasks` is really nice to work with.